Boca Pointe, Florida

-Boca Pointe was a census-designated place (CDP) located in an unincorporated area near Boca Raton in Palm Beach County, Florida, United States.
+Boca Pointe was a former census-designated place (CDP) and current unincorporated place near Boca Raton in Palm Beach County, Florida, United States.
 The population was 3,302 at the 2000 census.
 The CDP was not included in the 2010 census.
 While it is not officially in the City of Boca Raton, the community is frequently classified under its umbrella term.